helidon-io/helidon/docs/mp/server.md

 ## Usage

-Helidon Microprofile Server is used to collect and deploy JAX-RS application(s).
+Helidon MicroProfile Server is used to collect and deploy JAX-RS application(s).
 When starting Helidon MP, it is recommended to use the `io.helidon.Main` main class, which will take care of starting Helidon.
 CDI will then discover all extensions, including the Server extension and start it.

 See the [Helidon MP Quickstart example](guides/quickstart.md).
 Note that the server lifecycle is bound to CDI.